kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 That means ecosystem growth does not require every technology to be implemented inside Kora core.

-## The Better Question Is "How Far Do I Fall When the Framework Stops?"
+## The Better Question Is "How Far Do I Fall When the Framework Stops?" { #framework-fall }

 Suppose you hit an unsupported Kora feature.